 [abc123@login-q-1 ~]$ module list Currently Loaded Modulefiles: 1) dot 5) cuda/11.4 9) intel/libs/idb/2020.2 13) intel/bundles/complib/2020.2 2) rhel8/slurm 6) intel/compilers/2020.2 10) intel/libs/tbb/2020.2 14) rhel8/default-icl 3) singularity/current 7) intel/mkl/2020.2 11) intel/libs/ipp/2020.2 15) use.own 4) rhel8/global 8) intel/impi/2020.2/intel 12) intel/libs/daal/2020.2 16) bacula/5.2.13

 The above shows that Slurm (the job queueing system software), as well as the Intel compilers and the Intel MPI environment are loaded (these are actually loaded as a result of loading the default- module, which is loaded automatically on login).

 module load <module> -> load module module unload <module> -> unload module module purge -> unload all modules module list -> show currently loaded modules module avail -> show available modules module whatis -> show available modules with brief explanation

-There are currently a large number of historical modules inherited from older systems that appear in response to
+There may be a number of historical modules inherited from older systems that appear in response to

 module avail.
 Please avoid modules with names such as “sandybridge” and “nehalem” in their paths and prefer modules exhibiting the Spack hash (-4qrgkot in the example above).